 Your Let’s Talk! account can receive both direct and forwarded emails.

 Users who have been added to the Email Team may receive emails sent directly to the Email Address for Customers.
-These Users will be able to assign these new Dialogues to the relevant Interest Areas as needed.
+These Users will be able to assign these new Dialogues to the relevant Topics as needed.

 All Users can forward emails into their own Let’s Talk! accounts for follow-up like normal Dialogues.

 OPEN: From your district address, forward any email to firstname.lastname@example.org.
 A new Dialogue will automatically be created in your My Dialogues folder.

 Example Case: You’ve just received an email from an angry parent about his student’s grades.
 You can use the forward and forget model, or take your customer service to another level.
 Simply respond to the parent via email and cc email@example.com.
 This will create a Dialogue in your account that includes the Customer’s message, name, and contact information.
 Simply reassign that Dialogue to the appropriate teacher, principal or User, and Let’s Talk! will track the progress of their follow-up.